gfpaiva/socketpo/client/README.md

 ___

-This RADME doc is highly inspired in by [this one](https://github.com/rodgerpaulo/rogerramos.me) Ty Baêa 💚
+This RADME doc is highly inspired by [this one](https://github.com/rodgerpaulo/rogerramos.me)

+Thank You My King 💚